-Course Outcomes Cognitive Level At the end of this co ourse, students will be able to: CO1 Recognize and write German alphabet, numbers.
+Course Outcomes At the end of this co CO1 Recognize and write German alphabet, numbers.
 Understand C02 .
 Comprehend the conversation and give correct meaning Understand CO3 Apply appropriate grammar and vocabulary to write and speak.
 Apply CO4 Apply appropriate cases and texts to listen, write and speak.
 Apply CO5 Speak and read using words of the German language Apply